 - Decreased sexual satisfaction

-Because these symptoms present as so many other issues, low T in women often goes undiagnosed.
-Women with low testosterone may experience emotional symptoms like:
+Because these symptoms present as so many other issues, low testosterone in women often goes undiagnosed.
+Women with low testosterone may also experience emotional symptoms like:

 - Lack of motivation